 Video shows the women continuing to walk away.

 That's when Anders gets in the patrol car and drives closer to the group with his lights flashing, apparently pursuing the woman furthest from him.

-A pair of other women attempt to free her while asking who Anders actually was and for him to let of their friend, according to the statement.
+A pair of other women attempt to free her while asking who Anders actually was and for him to let go of their friend.

-Officer Anders let go of that women then slammed Ogbonna to the ground, forcing her knee into her pelvis and exposing her breasts.
+Officer Anders lets go of that women then slams Ogbonna to the ground, forcing her knee into her pelvis and exposing her breasts.

 Anders then locks Ogbonna in a wrestling hold, the video shows.